nlip-project/nlip_server_go/README.md

 ## Pitfalls

-1. Model Availability Error:
+1. Model availability error:
    - Ensure Ollama has the required models (`llama3.2` for text and `llava` for images).
 Missing models cause silent failures, which could be hard to debug.
 2. Number of submessages:
    - Currently allows only one submessage per message
 3. Authentication:
    - Tokens are returned to the client as a JSON response, and they must be managed by the client.
-4. Deployment Scriot:
+4. Deployment script:
    - Verify the `.env` file.
 All required variables must be present.

 ## TODO